DylanB85/4thYearProjectReport/00_content/part01/chapter02.md

 The main research questions proposed by the authors in this paper is what hospital-based exercise program is feasible in dealing with patients who have non-small cell lung cancer.
 The reasoning behind the research conducted in this paper is what exercise  can be proven to improve symptoms for certain cancer populations, but it is unknown whether or not these exercises are feasible within lung cancer.
-For the methodology technique used to accurately conduct this study, pateitns that were within 12 weeks of diagnosis were eligible to take part in it, while patients who had any type of cardiac disease including congestive heart failure were deemed ineligible.
+For the methodology technique used to accurately conduct this study, patients that were within 12 weeks of diagnosis were eligible to take part in it, while patients who had any type of cardiac disease including congestive heart failure were deemed ineligible.
 The tests were carried out with a senior physical therapist and vital signs of the patients were monitored/ These tests included a 6 minute walk test, in which the distance a patient could walk within a 6 minute time period, along with a muscle strength exercise which included upper body exercises such as flexing of the shoulders, elbows and extending the elbows too.